 - School staff play a particularly important role because they are in a position to identify concerns early in order to provide help for children.
-All staff in President Kennedy School: - Have a responsibility to provide a safe environment, where children can learn; - Should know what to do if a child tells them that he/she is being abused or neglected; - Will be able to identify indicators of abuse; - Will be made aware of; the safeguarding and child protection policy; the school behaviour policy; the staff behaviour policy; information about the safeguarding response to children missing in education; the role of the designated safeguarding lead and systems in President Kennedy School that support safeguarding and child protection; - Will be provided with a copy of Part 1 of Keeping Children Safe in Education (September 2019) annually and receive annually updated training on their safeguarding roles and responsibilities; - Should know what to do if a child makes a disclosure of abuse and never promise confidentiality when a child makes a disclosure; - Will be made aware of the early help process and understand their role in it; - Should be prepared to identify children who may benefit from early help and will discuss early help requirements with the safeguarding lead in the first instance;
+All staff in President Kennedy School: - Have a responsibility to provide a safe environment, where children can learn; - Should know what to do if a child tells them that he/she is being abused, exploited or neglected; - Will be able to identify indicators of abuse; - Will be made aware of: the Safeguarding and Child Protection Policy; the Behaviour and Rewards Policy; the staff behaviour policy/Code of Conduct; information about the safeguarding response to children missing in education; the role of the designated safeguarding lead and systems in President Kennedy School that support safeguarding and child protection; - Will be provided with a copy of Part 1/Annex A of Keeping Children Safe in Education (September 2020) annually and receive annually updated training on their safeguarding roles and responsibilities; - Should have an awareness of safeguarding issues that put children at risk of harm and behaviours associated with these risks; - Should know what to do if a child makes a disclosure of abuse and never promise confidentiality when a child makes a disclosure; - Will be made aware of the early help process and understand their role in it; - Should be prepared to identify children who may benefit from early help and will discuss early help requirements with the safeguarding lead in the first instance:

-- May be required to support social workers and other agencies following a referral; - Will be made aware of the process for making referrals to Children's Social Care (though the MASH), understand statutory assessments and the role that they may be expected to play in such assessments; - Should be prepared to make referrals to the MASH if they have concerns about a child's welfare and understand the role that they may be expected to play in such assessments; - Will receive regularly updated safeguarding and child protection training; - Will receive safeguarding updates throughout the year as part of continuous professional development; - Should be able to contribute to the development of safeguarding policy and practice. - Should always seek advice from the Designated Safeguarding Lead if they are unsure; and - All teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties (Teaching Standards, 2012). - If concerns or allegations arise regarding a member of staff or the Headteacher, then the school's Statement of Procedures for Dealing with Allegations of Abuse against Teachers, Other Staff and Volunteers, must be followed.
+- May be required to support social workers and other agencies following a referral: - Will be made aware of the process for making referrals to Children's Services (though the MASH), understand statutory assessments and the role that they may be expected to play in such assessments; - Should be prepared to make referrals to the MASH if they have concerns about a child's welfare and understand the role that they may be expected to play in such assessments; - Will receive regularly updated safeguarding and child protection training including online safety. - Will receive safeguarding updates throughout the year as part of continuous professional development; - Should be able to contribute to the development of safeguarding policy and practice. - Should always seek advice from the Designated Safeguarding Lead if they are unsure; - All teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties (Teaching Standards, 2012). - If concerns or allegations arise regarding a member of staff or the Headteacher, then the school's Statement of Procedures for Dealing with Allegations of Abuse against Teachers, Other Staff and Volunteers, must be followed. - All teachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties (Teaching Standards, 2012).